Particular/docs.particular.net/tutorials/nservicebus-step-by-step/2-sending-a-command/tutorial.md

 Because `SendLocal()` returns a `Task`, we need to be sure to `await` it properly.

-Now let's modify the `Main` method and register the `InputLookService` in the host:
+Now let's modify `Program.cs` method and register the `InputLookService` in the host:

 snippet: AddInputLoopService

 ### Running the solution